 Benefits of Coconut Oil & Turmeric For Oral Health

 According to the Indian Society of Periodontology, turmeric has comparable anti-plaque, anti-inflammatory and anti-microbial properties to more traditional mouthwashes.

 In fact, turmeric was shown to be very effective at preventing plaque build-up and bad breath, due to it’s anti bacterial properties (source).

-Lauric acid is a medium-chain triglycerides (MCT) and is well known for its antimicrobial actions.
+In terms of the sciency bit, lauric acid is a medium-chain triglycerides (MCT) and is well known for its antimicrobial actions.
 It also inhibits Strep mutans – the primary bacteria that cause tooth decay (source).

-OK, so here’s how to whip up your own turmeric coconut oil toothpaste in 3 simple steps.
+Here’s how to whip up your own turmeric coconut oil toothpaste in 3 simple steps.